ThePhD/ThePhD.github.io/_posts/2018-12-28-A Perspective on Standardization.markdown

 This was written pretty hastily, so forgive my typos and maybe any lacking details, I'm always available to answer questions!

 Toooodles. 💚

+<sub>P.S.: I used the term "fetishism" before to describe the want to make very complex libraries that often come at the cost of debug build speed.
+I edited the term out since, while it makes for spicy writing, is probably not the best for good communication with my hardworking peers and colleagues since it can be seen as an attack on the hard work they do.
+I most certainly am not trying to depress or disparage anyone: I want to move things forward, not backwards, and positive + constructive communication is an important part of that.</sub>